peterjc/thapbi-pict/docs/examples/fungal_mock/surprise_entries.rst

 database entries for a match.

 These primers amplified a larger fragment to that in amplicon library one.
-They can generally be matched to single short entry, but where end-trimming gives multiple answers in the following table I have picked the more common one (e.g. ``bb28f2b57f8fddefe6e7b5d01eca8aea`` with the final ``A`` ommitted as ``01de92e8d594fffdada971fe3ddbf18e`` was seen occasionally).

 Focusing on those with a sample-abundance over 75 (as in the edit-graphs) which the ``onebp`` classifier did not match to the curated reference set: